How the people around you shape your biology, and what happens when they're not there

 How It Works

 Positive social interactions activate the ventral vagal pathway, promoting parasympathetic ("rest and digest") nervous system activity.
-This is measurable through heart rate variability (HRV), a non-invasive marker of autonomic flexibility that is increasingly recognized as a biomarker of biological aging.
+Heart rate variability (HRV) is a non-invasive marker of autonomic flexibility that makes this measurable, and it is increasingly recognized as a biomarker of biological aging.

 Higher vagal tone (higher HRV) is associated with: